jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 75. Sort Colors
 Partition (see *Algorithms*); or bucket / radix sort.

+#### 77. Combinations
+DFS, maintaining a current list and current start.

 #### 79. Word Search
 Recursive DFS.
 Better to reuse `board` to keep track of visited grid -- it's simpler.